-IGOV 302 - APPLIED RENEWING CEREMONIAL LIFE (3 CREDITS)
+IGOV 302: APPLIED RENEWING CEREMONIAL LIFE (3 CREDITS)

 This course will continue the experiential learning achieved through the introductory course, which includes a land-based field trip to Jasper National Park.
 This advanced course affirms connection to the land and elements of creation through wisdom keepers' teachings.
 Students will learn about traditional cultural ceremonies and lodges, which have historically influenced Indigenous perspectives, worldviews, leadership, and governance.

-Pre-requisite: IGP 301
+Pre-requisites: IGOV 301

-IGOV 306 - INTRODUCTION TO INDIGENOUS COMMUNITY RESEARCH (3 CREDITS)
+IGOV 306: INTRO TO COMMUNITY RESEARCH (3 CREDITS)